 The internet is a haven for the latest deals and we should be using it far more often to pick up a bargain.
 Instead of sitting in the evening scrolling through Facebook on my phone, I have been looking at what we need and seeing who has the best deals.
 It’s not like I was doing anything important and I still have the TV on in the background, it is just about getting into the habit of being productive whilst sitting on the sofa!
+For some amazing deals, I have stumbled across Dealsdaddy.
 Every little bit off will help towards that holiday fund or the kid’s new clothes or new classes, which, let’s face it, don’t come cheap!

 When William was going through his Colic stage and we were being advised everything under the sun, many parents recommended the SleepyHead to aid in a better nights’ sleep.
 However, with a price tag of £120 brand new, I was very reluctant to spend that amount and take a chance on it working.
 So, I turned to Facebay to see what people were selling and I managed to pick one up, barely used, for £60!
 I was over the moon.
 I have since found plenty of books for Jake for 50p in second-hand shops, toys for William and have started to look at household items too.
 It is amazing what other people are getting rid of and you can get a lot for almost new.